darkreactions/DRP/README.md

 Then setting up a virtual machine should be as simple as issuing the command `vagrant up` from anywhere in the repository.

-### Manual Instructions
+### Manual Instructions - for a physical machine

 The following instructions are written to work with Ubuntu 14 and 16 and have (mostly) been tested.
 These instructions assume familiarity with Linux and a Command Line, and that you are using nginx as your webserver.

 Install the necessary programs.
+It should be noted here that we require mysql, but only prefer uwsgi.
+Other wsgi solutions are available and may be compatible with DRP.

-`sudo apt-get install python3-dev python3-pip mysql-server libmysqlclient-dev nginx uwsgi-plugin-python3 git weka graphviz memcached python-memcache mailutils python3-scipy python3-Pillow`
+`sudo apt-get install -y python3 python3-dev python3-pip mailutils mysql-server libmysqlclient-dev nginx uwsgi uwsgi-plugin-python3 python-rdkit git weka graphviz memcached python-memcache python3-scipy python3-pillow cmake libboost-all-dev python3-cffi graphviz-dev pkg-config pwgen dnsmasq`

-`sudo pip3 install numpy pygraphviz mysqlclient sqlparse`
+`sudo pip3 install numpy pygraphviz mysqlclient`
+`sudo -H pip3 install chemspipy requests pep8 pep257 xxhash sqlparse`

 Install Django.
 The current version of DRP is designed to work with Django 1.8